Showing posts with label Arts and Cultural Heritage. Show all posts

 As I celebrate the Lunar New Year of 2024, I have the desire to be fearless and feisty.
 I have to leave the energy of living in fear to unblock energies leading to success and prosperity.

 This year's Lunar New Year is special as we celebrate the 50th Annual Lunar New Year Parade in Vancouver.
-Thousands of spectators participated and attended on this colorful and festive event.
+Thousands of spectators participated and attended this colorful and festive event.

 It's the enthusiasm to feel connected to a culture that is unique and beautiful.
 It's the eagerness to learn and understand about a culture that's so strong and vibrant.